chriswrightdesign/websites-for-non-jerks/README.md

 - Can you read the type clearly?
 - On larger screens is your line length limited to (roughly) 75 chars?
 [The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881792063)
 - Are your font-sizes and line-heights em/rem based?
+- Have you chosen appropriate font families for headlines and body copy?
+- Did you look at how the font family rendered in different browser and devices?
+- Does the type marry with the content it communicates?

 #6.
 Viewport Flexibility